Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 It’s a beautiful Sunday afternoon.
-The sun is finally showing its nose, and the warm rays feel good on my back.
-I am waiting on a city park bench in North Minneapolis, in Minnesota.
+The sun finally shows its nose, and the warm rays feel good on my back.
+I am waiting on a city park bench in North Minneapolis, Minnesota.

-I am reveling in the laughter of kids playing with their mom on a play structure, all the while thinking how difficult it would be for me to chase after my own kids at that pace.
+I revel in the laughter of kids playing with their mom on a play structure while thinking how difficult it would be to chase after my own kids at that pace.

 A few minutes past our appointment time, Sophie arrives.
 Her name is not really Sophie, but she prefers I keep her real name a mystery.
 So be it.
 She is now Sophie!

-I connected with Sophie through mutual friends, at an Easter brunch gathering earlier this month.
-Our friend knew both of us struggle with fibromyalgia, so she strategically placed us side by side at the dinner table.
+I connected with Sophie through mutual friends at an Easter brunch gathering earlier this month.
+Our friend knew both of us struggled with fibromyalgia, so she strategically placed us side by side at the dinner table.

 Sophie and I hit it off immediately.
-She has this bubbly personality, a contagious laugh and a certain candid way to view the world that mesmerize anyone who meets her.
-And I was no exception!
-It helped that our partners got along like best friend the minute they met!
+Her bubbly personality, contagious laugh, and candid way of viewing the world mesmerizing anyone who meets her—and I was no exception!
+It helped that our partners got along like best friends the minute they met!

 And here we are.

-Sophie is a youthful 31 year-old woman.
-She has a 3 year old son and a 2 year old son.
-She is pregnant with a little girl who will meet the world mid-June.
+Sophie is a youthful 31-year-old woman.
+She has a 3-year-old son and a 2-year-old son.
+She is pregnant with a little girl who will meet the world in mid-June.
 To say she is one busy lady is a gross understatement!

 Sophie brought along her two kiddos.
 They are simply adorable, and inevitably, the conversation revolves around them for a while.
 Her oldest, Tyrone (an alias), is autistic.